 An open area near the former prisoner workshop and recreational area.

 Just underneath the TV, an old VHS video player can be seen.
 Our guide added that the TV remote was normally conquered by the strongest and most feared inmates there.
 No one dare to challenge his channel selection.

-Aside of watching TV, prisoner would also play soccer in small soccer pitch nearby.
+Aside of watching TV, prisoner would also play basketball in small court nearby.

-Our guide giving explanation in a soccer pitch.
+Our guide giving explanation in a basketball court.
 Note painting murals on the wall.

 There is also a workshop area where prisoners learned their trade so when their sentence ended, they could return back to normal society without too many troubles.

 Just nearby there is a scenic garden which amazingly feature banana trees.
 It was the first time I see these tropical plants in Perth, and it was quite surprising that they could survive Perth’s harsh climate.